Thoughts on Generative AI

 The Originality Problem

 There's a third problem: AI can't be original.
-It can only rehash what has gone into it.
+It draws statistical conclusions from training data.

 Imagine if Wes Anderson was starting his career today.
 Generative AI exists but has never been trained on any of his work, because he's only just started.
 Using Generative AI, could Wes Anderson create content in his style?
-No.
+Not without significant “old fashioned” creative input.

 Tesla’s AI can generate video, but as it has only been fed input from Tesla car cameras, it can only generate roads.
 The model is dependent on the data that went into it.